zengzzzzz/zengzzzzz/README.md

 - focus on open source api gateway, backend of web development and database
 - long-termist
 - music lover
-- like to reading and writing, reading ddia now
+- like to reading and writing

 ---